Transnational Networks Between South Asia and the Gulf

 At stake are both the resilience of the civilisation that imbued South Asia with a specific identity, and the relations between Sunnis and Shias in a region where Saudi Arabia and Iran are fighting a cultural proxy war, as evident in the foreign ramifications of sectarianism in Pakistan.

-Dr Christophe Jaffrelot is Research Director at CNRS and teaches South Asian politics and history at Sciences Po (Paris).
+Christophe Jaffrelot is Research Director at CNRS, Sciences Po and Professor of Indian Politics and Sociology at the King's India Institute.
 From 2000-8, he was Director of CERI at Sciences Po.
-Arguably one of the world’s most respected writers on Indian society and politics, his publications include The Hindu Nationalist Movement and Indian Politics, 1925 to the 1990s, India’s Silent Revolution: The Rise of the Lower Castes in North India, and Dr Ambedkar and Untouchability: Analysing and Fighting Caste, all of which are published by Hurst.
+Arguably one of the world’s most respected writers on Indian society and politics, his publications include The Pakistan Paradox: Instability and Resilience; Religion, Castle and Politics in India; The Hindu Nationalist Movement and Indian Politics, 1925 to the 1990s; India’s Silent Revolution: The Rise of the Lower Castes in North India; and Dr Ambedkar and Untouchability: Analysing and Fighting Caste.

-Laurence Louër is Associate Professor at Sciences Po - Centre for International Studies (CERI).
+Laurence Louër is Associate Professor at the Centre for International Studies (CERI), Sciences.
 An Arabist, Louër specialises in Middle East studies.
-Editor of Critique internationale from 2006 to 2017, she is the author, among other writings, of To Be Arab in Israel (Hurst and Columbia University Press), Transnational Shia Politics (Hurst and Columbia University Press) and Shiism and Politics in the Middle East (Hurst and Columbia University Press).
+Editor of Critique internationale from 2006 to 2017, she is the author, among other writings, of To Be Arab in Israel (Hurst/Columbia), Transnational Shia Politics (Hurst/OUP) and Shiism and Politics in the Middle East (Hurst/OUP).